Table of Contents

 Since these puppies aren't able to support their body weight, they are also unable to stand to use the potty or to move away from waste when they do go while lying down.

-Failing to clean up after your Swimmer pup immediately after their accident can cause infection, urine burns, and painful sores.
+Failing to clean up immediately after your Swimmer pup's accident can cause infection, urine burns, and painful sores.

-Scientists that studied this condition strongly suggest that appropriate flooring is extremely important, particularly non-slippery floors that prevent slippage and further injuries in puppies.
+Scientists who studied this condition strongly suggest that appropriate flooring is extremely important, particularly non-slippery floors that prevent slippage and further injuries in puppies.